cmss13-devs/web/rules.md

 - Aliens have no free will.
 They are a hivemind, and their purpose is to enforce the will of the Queen and expand the Hive.
 - They are not friendly, and will not negotiate.
+  - They are not obligated to destroy synthetic lifeforms, and can ignore them at the wishes of the Queen.

 ### Language